edlund/linux-microfs/README.md

     $ make

-from the root source directory in order to build microfs and the hostprogs.
+from the root source directory in order to build the lkm and the hostprogs.

 Use the make command line argument `DEBUG=1` or the combination